 The collaboration allows RxNorm and USP staff to work to jointly make determinations of synonymy where appropriate to further enhance interoperability and usability of drug vocabulary.
 Integrating USP Compendial Nomenclature into RxNorm allows electronic systems that process drug information (such as those for patient records and for claims) to accurately connect to the USP name for the drug substance or product from an NDC Code or Structured Product Label in DailyMed.
 Within RxNorm, each USP monograph title for a drug substance or product is accompanied by an alphanumeric string that uniquely identifies that drug monograph.

-Any questions related to the integration of USP nomenclature into RxNorm can be directed to healthinfotech@usp.org.
+Any questions related to USP’s work in health information and/or technology can be directed to healthinfotech@usp.org.